 When will the issue be fixed?

 As soon as passengers complain to the airlines and demand clean breathing air.
-Sign our petition demanding that Toxic Air Detectors (TADs) be fitted to all passenger jets.
+Sign our petition demanding that Toxic Air Detectors and effective filters be fitted in all passenger jets.

 How can passengers complain?